Chefs' Diet Secrets

 Keep It in the Bowl

-Chef Nikki Cascone was a contestant on the Bravo Channel's fourth season of Top Cheftestant and owns Octavia's Porch, a restaurant in New York.
-She’s among the lucky few with a naturally fast metabolism that has kept her slim for most of her life.
-But after having a baby four months ago, managing her weight has become a new challenge.
+Chef Nikki Cascone was a contestant on the Bravo Channel's fourth season of Top Chef.
+She says her naturally fast metabolism kept her slim for most of her life.

-Like Talde, Cascone finds that the chef’s lifestyle makes it difficult to eat well.
+Cascone finds that the chef’s lifestyle makes it difficult to eat well.
 “You’re never really off when you get to a certain level, especially when you own a restaurant.
-There are late-night hours and it’s a very tense environment.
-You’re dealing with the public, high stress, and high temperatures.
+There are late-night hours, and it’s a very tense environment.
 I’ve had to train myself to eat healthy,” she says.

-But if you don’t care for the idea of eating every meal from a bowl, control your portions instead by using a smaller plate.
+You could also control your portions by using a smaller plate.
 “It’s about the visual impact of looking at a full plate of food,” Bowerman says.

 Diane Henderiks, RD, is a personal chef and culinary nutritionist.
 Her goal is to raise the culinary bar for healthy cooking.
 “I switch up ingredients to maintain the integrity of the dish without fat and sodium,” she says.

 Henderiks’s motto is that any dish can be made healthier.
 She cooks with fresh and dried herbs, citrus juices, and nectars to make dressings low in fat and sugar.
 Ground turkey substitutes for ground beef, applesauce or yogurt is used in place of butter, broth or wine replaces oil, and marinades and rubs add flavor to meat without adding calories.

 Cascone also uses a balsamic vinegar reduction (balsamic vinegar cooked on the stove top until it becomes a syrup) for a very low-calorie salad dressing.